RHEUMATOID ARTHRITIS: A SELF-HEALING JOURNEY

 The first time I got diagnosed with Rheumatoid Arthritis I was 22.
 I was not sure what the doctor was talking about, so I ignored it.
 I thought: “with a matter of days it will disappear.”
 I was wrong.
 8 years later the rheumatoid arthritis is here, but not as strong as it once was.
 The road has been difficult, but when you have the mentality prepared to face it all, everything changes.

-According to Arthritis Foundation, “the immune system mistakes the body’s cells for foreign invaders and releases inflammatory chemicals that attack, in the case of RA, the synovium.”
-That is, the immune system, instead of protecting us, attacks the cells that are healthy, creating inflammation in our body and not allowing the joint to move smoothly.
-The CDC estimates that, in the United States, 23% of adults, slightly more than 54 million people, have a type of arthritis.
+According to the Arthritis Foundation, “the immune system mistakes the body’s cells for foreign invaders and releases inflammatory chemicals that attack, in the case of RA, the synovium.”
+This process is central to understanding rheumatoid arthritis (RA), an autoimmune condition where the immune system, instead of safeguarding the body, attacks its own tissues.
+This misdirected immune response leads to inflammation in the synovium, the lining of the membranes that surround the joints.

 My path of self-healing began in August 2020.
 I decided to try another type of medicine: Holistic and Alternative Medicine.
 I start first by getting to my body.
 Sounds weird, right?
 I know it does.
 Trust me, once you start getting to know your body, you know what your body needs to start healing.
 What makes me feel tired?
 What food gives me energy?
 What food/situation causes inflammation?
 Those questions helped me understand that my body has been talking to me all along and I haven’t listened.
 Once you are aware and conscious that the body knows how to heal itself, you will see hope.